-Subcontractor experience SHALL be considered in determining whether the offeror meets the requirements set forth in SEC.
-1.04 PRIOR EXPERIENCE.
+Subcontractor experience will not be considered in determining whether the offeror meets the requirements set forth in Sec.
+1.04: Prior Experience.

 If a proposal with subcontractors is selected, the offeror must provide the following information concerning each prospective subcontractor within five working days from the date of the state's request: